sts10/radiation/README.md

 I know there's a better way to have users install Radiation--something with the `ln` bash command and setting up an alias for `ruby bin/runner.rb`.
 I have tried to get this working a few times but can't quite figure out which paths to make relative and which to make absolute.
 Would love any hints/ideas on how to get this done.

 # Changelog

+#### What's New in v 0.2.0

+Time-zone support, thanks to a kernel of code [provided by ~erik himself](https://github.com/sts10/radiation/issues/3).
+Note that this

 #### What's New in v 0.1.1